dsc-iem/DermAssistApp-Hacktoberfest22/README.md

 Hello,
 Welcome to DermAssistApp.
 It as an AI-Based Skin Allergy Detection Application.
 The App scans image of the skin allergy affected skin part and then detects the genre of skin allergy and accordingly suggest medication.

+Use this project to make your first contribution to an open source project on GitHub.
+Practice making your first pull request to a public repository before doing the real thing!

+Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.

+This repository is open to all members of the GitHub community.
+Any member may contribute to this project without being a collaborator.

 ### PREREQUISITE KNOWLEDGE
 * Flutter
 * Django